Planet “See Change, Change the World” Challenge

 Planet will provide the winner with an opportunity to finalise their solution and bring it to market.
 This includes the following prize details:

-Submissions to the Planet Daily Change Challenge will be assessed against the following criteria:
+Submissions to Planet “See Change, Change the World” Challenge will be assessed against the following criteria:

-- Planet Connection: Does the solution use both Planet data and Copernicus data to create added-value for end users?
+Does the solution use both Planet data and Copernicus data to create added-value?

 Does the solution present a viable business model that considers the cost of operations and Planet imagery?